t4rra/adobe-sucks-scrotum/src/index.md

 ---
-title: EASUN
+title: ADOBE SUCKS (SCROTUN)
-description: Easun's little corner of the internet.
+description: Adobe really sucks.
+They've had a chokehold on the industry for far too long, and nobody can dethrone Adobe... alone.
+By using alternatives (listed here), we can push Adobe to benefit the end user.
 layout: homepage2.hbs
 adobeApps:
-  - ACR
+  - ACROBAT
   - AE
   - AN
   - AU